Rachel Doornekamp | December 4th, 2019

 At Deep Trekker we pride ourselves on being at the forefront of innovation and technology.
 Throughout the years our cutting-edge Remotely Operated Vehicles (ROVs) have inspired many questions.
 We sat down with ROV expert Cody Warner to answer the most frequently asked questions he’s heard while out in the field.

 Our base packages come with between 50m (164ft) and 200m (656ft) of tether however there are options available up to 800m (2624ft).
-The tether reel that comes with the Smart, Expert and Navigator packages accommodates up to 200m and still fits in the carrying case with your ROV.
+The tether reel that comes with the DTG3 accommodates up to 200m and still fits in the carrying case with your ROV.
 For longer tethers, we provide a slightly larger reel that goes into a separate carrying case.

 Rated for 150kg(300lbs), the tether is very strong.
 In fact, the best method for retrieving and deploying the ROV is by the tether.